MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-reset-method.md

 # Record.Reset Method
 > **Version**: _Available from runtime version 1.0._

-Removes all filters, including any special filters set by MARKEDONLY, and changes the current key to the primary key.
-Also removes any marks on the record and clears any AL variables on the record.
+Removes all filters, including any special filters set by MarkedOnly, changes fields select for loading back to all, and changes the current key to the primary key.
+Also removes any marks on the record and clears any AL variables defined on its table definition.

 ## Syntax